Donate towards resources for prison chapels.

 - Attend a prison ministry conference

 - Shop!
-Support prisoner rehabilitation by buying gifts made by prisoners
+Support prisoner rehabilitation by buying gifts made by prisoners, see our Links page

 - Read and broaden your understanding of prisons and what God is doing behind bars.
 Some great books to start with, all available online: Inside Faith by William Noblett; Porridge & Passion by Jonathan Aitken; To Catch A Thief by Richard Taylor; Just Mercy by Brian Stevenson